 One common way this happens is on loads picked up at ports.
 Let’s say you pick up a load at the port of Houston and deliver it to a distribution center somewhere else in Houston.
 If that freight originated anywhere outside Texas, you’re carrying interstate freight.
 Even if you only drive it across town.

 The most important thing to remember: the load determines which rules apply.
 Not the route.
 Not the operator.
 Not the customer.
 If your freight crossed state lines, you are an interstate motor carrier.
 Texas rules can be applied when your freight originates in Texas and stays within the state.

 As the operator, you’re responsible for knowing which rules apply.
 And this kicks in when you’re dispatched.

 If you are dispatched from Texas to Louisiana, that is interstate movement.

 But on the way back to Texas, you have options.
 You can stay on the interstate rules.
-Or you can do a 34-hour restart to a cycle and convert back to intrastate rules.
+Or you can do a 34-hour restart to a cycle and convert back to Texas intrastate rules.
 You just need to make this decision before you are dispatched with the next load.
 You can’t wait until you cross state lines to figure out what rules to use.

 Tom says that some people mistakenly believe that if one truck in the fleet operates under interstate rules, all of the trucks in the fleet must do the same.
 But this is incorrect.
 Part of a fleet can be on interstate rules.
-And part can be on intrastate rules.
+And part can be on Texas intrastate rules.

 Federal and state laws.
 Which ones matter more?

 It’s helpful to think of state and federal laws as in the same bucket.
 State law officers don’t enforce federal laws.
 And federal agencies don’t oversee intrastate carriers.
 State and federal government entities work in similar ways to enforce the rules that apply to carriers.
 Many federal rules are also state laws.
-And state agencies perform safety audits much like their federal counterparts do.
+And state agencies perform safety audits much as their federal counterparts do.